-Natural", "natural", "clean", "naked" wine is a wine made without additives.
+Nature", "naturel", "propre", "nu" wine is wine made without additives.
 No adaptation to standards.
-Here, we let the wine freely express its origin, the grape variety, its location, the soil and the weather.
-In other words, the terroir - the place where a number of unique factors affect the grape every year.
-It is not a dead product, the wine lives in the bottle.
-Natural wine is about freshness, wholesomeness, durability, exchange and lots of love.
-It is wine, natural wine.
+Here, wine is allowed to freely express its origin, grape variety, location, soil and weather.
+In other words, terroir - the place where a number of unique factors affect the grapes each year.
+Not a dead product, wine lives in the bottle.
+Natural wine is about freshness, wholesomeness, sustainability, exchange and lots of love.
+It's wine, natural wine.

-Easy going for beginners, reliable wines that'll fit any event with anyone. 🐥
+Easy for the uninitiated, reliable wines you can drink with anyone. 🐥

-A little lexicon to strip off one leaf at a time
+A glossary of terms for stripping natural wine one leaf at a time

-Unicellular fungi capable of provoking the fermentation of animal or vegetable matter.
+Single-celled fungi capable of fermenting animal or vegetable matter.

-Yeasts naturally colonize the surfaces of the grape which will allow natural fermentation of the must, without the addition of industrial yeasts.
+Yeasts that naturally colonize the surface of the berries, enabling natural fermentation of the must without the addition of technical industrial yeasts.

-Dead yeasts and small vegetable debris sedimenting at the bottom of the vats after alcoholic fermentation.
+Dead yeast and plant debris settling to the bottom of vats after alcoholic fermentation.

-Maturing of certain white wines done without separating them from their "lees", that is to say from what remains from alcoholic fermentation: yeast residues in particular.
+Aging of certain white wines without separating them from their "lees", i.e. what remains of the alcoholic fermentation: yeast residues in particular.

-Mass of grapes not yet fermented, composed of juice, pulp, skins, seeds, and even stalks if necessary.
+A mass of grapes not yet fermented, made up of juice, pulp, skins, seeds and even stalks where appropriate.

 Very slight effervescence.

-Said of a wine about its acidity when it is remarkable for good or bad.
+Said of a wine's acidity when it is remarkable for good or bad.

 It contains its share of truth and symbolism.
-The truth is because naturally vinified wines always keep a little life.
-The symbol is also important: the wine is defined as alive because thanks to “natural", traditional processes, without synthetic chemicals, without sterilization treatment or chemical fertilizers and with grapes from vines benefiting from good biodiversity and living soil.
+Truth, because naturally vinified wines always retain a little active life.
+The symbol is also important: the wine is defined as alive because it is made using "natural", traditional processes, without synthetic chemicals, sterilization treatments or chemical fertilizers, and with grapes from vines benefiting from good biodiversity and living soil.